 - Garlic: 2 cloves

-- Extra virgin olive oil (EVOO): to taste
+- Extra virgin olive oil (EVOO): 3 tablespoon

 - Salt: to taste

-Boil the spaghetti in plenty of salted water and drain them when they’re still al dente.
-Keep aside about 150 ml of cooking water.
+Boil spaghetti in plenty of salted water, then drain them when they’re still al dente, i.e. a couple of mins before the standard cooking.
+Keep aside about a glass of hot cooking water.

-Serve warm, topped by some more salted mullet roe.
+Serve warm, topped by some more freshly grated Bottarga.